 There are two types of gasohol: gasohol containing ethanol and that containing methanol.
 Gasohol containing ethanol can be used if the ethanol content does not exceed 10% (E10).
 Gasohol containing methanol is not recommended by Yamaha because it can cause damage to the fuel system or vehicle performance problems.

-Fuel tank breather hose and overflow hose
+Fuel tank overflow hose

 - 1. Fuel tank overflow hose

-- 2. Fuel tank breather hose
+- 2. Clamp

 - 3. Original position (paint mark)

-- 4. Clamp